 Shopping for liability car insurance

-You should review your policy once a year or so and make sure that your assets and income are fully protected.
+You should review your policy once a year and ensure your assets and income are fully protected.
 Even if you don't need to make changes, it’s a good idea to compare auto insurance quotes to make sure that you're getting a good deal.
 Make sure the quotes you receive all include the same coverage so that you can make a valid comparison.

 When you have a life-changing event during the year – such as adding a teen driver, marriage, divorce, moving, adding or removing a vehicle – it’s particularly important to comparison shop.